jeffutv/mobile-git/README.md

 # mobile-git
 Test repo for Mobile Game Design

-Created for class on Thursday, Sep 20
+Created for class on Thursday, Sep 20, and reverted janky commit.